Architecture of Mind from functionality POV

 • Sampling biases/data biases:

-• Perception of specific event, information is supported by the existing contextual information which may not be accurate sampling of actual reality leading to skewed perception.
+• Perception of specific event, information is supported by the existing contextual information which may not be accurate sampling of actual reality leading to fallacy.

-• Information/perception about self is primarily driven by environmental/social feedback which can be skewed leading to distorted self-perception as does the prolonged thinking about either “positive” or “negative” points.
+• Information/perception about self is primarily driven by environmental/social feedback.
+Distorted feedback lead to distorted self-perception as does the prolonged thinking about either “positive” or “negative” points.

-• Various personal experiences including emotional, acts as data to allow empathising with respective context.
+• Various personal experiences including emotional, acts as data to allow empathising within respective context.
 Absence of contextual experiences may create empathy gap.

 • Association biases:

-• Association between information/data is mainly driven by semantic meaning but prone to malformation if reinforced by environment.
+• Association between information/data is supposed to be driven by semantic meaning but prone to malformation if reinforced by environment especially not observed first hand or is abstract.

-• Even if existing information is a good sample, the sample actually to used for perception, decision-making maybe be skewed due to incoming information.
+• Even if existing information is a good sample, the sample actually to used for perception, decision-making maybe be inaccurate due to incoming information or environmental constraints.

 • Within context, recently learned or frequently accessed/reinforced information is likely to influence thought process regardless of relevance.

-• If information is emotionally stimulating, its association tend to influence decision-making/conclusion and memory retrieval WRT emotion and its valence.
+• If information is emotionally stimulating, its association tend to influence decision-making, conclusion and memory retrieval with respect to emotion and its valence.

 • Identity biases:

-• Prioritising self group affiliation over other identities.
+• Prioritising self group affiliation over other identities in various situations including economic activity.
 Tendency to accept and propagate information within identity.

 Reward system